 The University of Glasgow is a prestigious research university and the second oldest university in Scotland.
 Students may take courses in the humanities, information and mathematical sciences, biomedical and life sciences, law, business and social sciences, physical sciences, and engineering.
 All students take the Scottish Enlightenment Honors seminar--an interdisciplinary course that explores how the seminal ideas of the Scottish Enlightenment continue to be important in intellectual and cultural life in the twenty-first century.
 For the rest of their requirements, Loyola students attend regular classes at the University with British and other international students.

-Loyola students live with British and other international students in three apartment complexes on or near the main campus.
-Individual apartments house six, eight, or ten students in double bedrooms with a common kitchen and shared baths.
+Loyola students live with British and other international students in University housing near the main campus.
+Individual apartments house five or six students with a common kitchen and shared baths.

 This program is offered through the Principia Consortium (housed in Berry College), and it is restricted to Loyola honors students.
 The program includes tuition, housing, and one round-trip airline ticket.
 Daily meals are not included in the cost.
-An on-site Principia Consortium coordinator is available to assist students during their stay.
+The on-site International Office is available to assist students during their stay.

 Loyola has a study abroad program at the Katholieke Universiteit Leuven (K.U.Leuven) in Belgium.
 Leuven is a city of about 90,000 people situated roughly 20 miles east of Brussels.
 It is ideally situated for exploring the rest of Europe, as it is less than three hours by train from Amsterdam, Cologne, London, and Paris.
 Founded in 1425, K.U.Leuven is one of the premier educational institutions of the Low Countries.

 Loyola students participate in the normal academic life of a European university, and they must plan to enroll in the Leuven program for their entire junior year.
 Under the guidance of a resident faculty director, Loyola students live with Belgian and international students in the Loyola International Nachbahr Huis.
 Students take a full load of regular classes from the K.U.Leuven faculty.
 Courses are taught in English, and over 3,700 international students attend.
-Over 100 courses are available in a variety of fields, and many are offered in other languages including French, German, Italian, and Spanish.
+Courses are available in a variety of fields.
+The university also offers many high quality courses in other languages including French, German, Italian, and Spanish.
 All students are required to take introductory Dutch.

 The program typically includes a number of trips: a week in France, 10 days in Italy, a weekend in Amsterdam, and several day trips.
 Under the guidance of the resident director, these travel experiences are integrated into a mandatory European culture course for credit.
 The fee also includes one round-trip airfare each semester.